appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
-1. Review provided evidence for adherence with the requirements
+1. Review provided evidence for adherence with the requirements.

 *L2*
-1. Review provided evidence for adherence with the requirements
+1. Review provided evidence for adherence with the requirements.
 2. Perform the testing guidance provided by WSTG-ATHN-02 to validate default accounts are not present on publicly exposed interfaces.